 So many of our favorite authors had new books out this fall that we aren’t sure where to begin.
 But no list of the 2018’s best novels would be complete without Markus Zusak’s latest novel.
 The five Dunbar boys are a (mostly) united force against the world.
 When they discover the secret behind their dad’s disappearance, can Clay build a bridge to overcome the past?
 From the description, I’m not sure what this book is about, but we can’t tell you how much we loved The Book Thief, so we hope his newest book can measure up.
 Read more →

 Best WWII Historical Fiction Books to Read

-I can’t help but notice new WWII historical fiction, and this one in particular has been getting great reviews.
+I can’t help but notice new WWII historical fiction, and this one, in particular, has been getting great reviews.
 In April 1942, Slovakian Jew Lale Sokolov is imprisoned in Auschwitz.
 Instead of being forced into manual labor, he is given the task of tattooing the numbers onto his fellow prisoners.
-Not only is this haunting tale based on a true story, but Heather Morris actually interviewed Lale Sokolov for the book.
-If you love reading about World War II like we do, be sure to check out this stunning new novel.
+Not only is this haunting tale based on a true story, but Heather Morris interviewed Lale Sokolov for the book.
+If you love reading about World War II as much as I do, be sure to check out this stunning new novel.
 Read more →

 When his plane is shot down over Tuscany, British pilot Hugo Langley takes refuge in a ruined monastery.
 There he falls in love with and is then betrayed by the beautiful Sofia Bartoli.
 Now, 30 years later after Hugo’s funeral, his daughter Joanna finds an unopened letter to Sofia.
 Joanna decides to set off to discover her father’s history and maybe discover something about herself in the process.
 Another of 2018’s best World War 2 novels, The Tuscan Child is the perfect choice if you enjoy novels that are partly set during WW2 and partly set in modern times.
 Read more →